lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/permission.md

 It includes all IAM principals who have access to Data Catalog resources (through IAM policies or AWS Glue resource policies).

+If this permissions exists on a database or table, all principals will be granted access to the database or table.

-By default, the group has `Super` permission on all existing Data Catalog resources, and on new Data Catalog resources if **Use only IAM access control** settings are enabled..
+If **Use only IAM access control** is enabled, the group has `Super` permission on all existing Data Catalog resources, and on new Data Catalog resources by default.

-## Change to Lake Formation permission mode
+## Upgrading to the Lake Formation permission model

+*Upgrading from AWS Glue data permissions to the AWS Lake Formation model.*

+By default, AWS Glue model grants data access via Identity based and resource based IAM policies.

+Lake Formation uses Data filtering and cell-level security to restrict table access at the column, row, and cell-level

-Lake Formation initially uses "Use only IAM access control" for compatibility with existing AWS Glue Data Catalog behavior, allow managing data and metadata access through IAM and S3 bucket policies.
+You can use the Lake Formation permissions model to manage your existing AWS Glue Data Catalog objects and data locations in S3.

-To manage access to Data Catalog resources by Lake Formation permissions only:

-1. Change the default security settings for new resources.
-   1. In Lake Formation console, at **Data Catalog settings** section
-   2. Clear both check boxes "**Use only IAM access ...**" and **Save**
-   3. Revoke `IAMAllowedPrincipals` permission for database creators in **Administrative roles and tasks** section
-2. Change the settings for existing Data Catalog resources.
-   1. Revoke `Super` permission from `IAMAllowedPrincipals` on each table and database in **Data lake permissions** section
-   2. When registering S3 locations with Lake Formation, set **Permission mode** to **Lake Formation**
+To start using Lake Formation permissions with your existing Glue Data Catalog resources, follow these [steps](https://docs.aws.amazon.com/lake-formation/latest/dg/upgrade-glue-lake-formation.html#upgrade-glue-lake-formation-step1).

 ## Hybrid access mode